jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - contained by another command
 - nameless
 - not a reference
-- not a definition for another command
+- not a definition

 ## Local Functions

-A local function might be known from other programming languages and means a command that is defined within another command.
+Local function might exist in other programming languages.
+It means that a command is defined within another command.

-In a different programming language this might look as follows:
+In a different programming language this can look as follows:

 ```c#
 void MyParentCommand()